Skip to content

 FHA loans are popular among first-time home buyers in California, as well as borrowers with lower credit scores.
 Though they’re not limited to those groups.

 Most home buyers in California who use FHA loans to buy a house have to pay the annual premium for as long as they keep the loan.
+However, those who make a down payment of 10% or more can cancel their insurance after 11 years.

 Four Scenarios Where It’s Not Needed

-Mortgage insurance is not always required.
-On the contrary, many home buyers in California who use mortgage loans to facilitate their purchases are able to avoid paying mortgage insurance altogether.
+Many home buyers in California who use mortgage loans to facilitate their purchases are able to avoid paying mortgage insurance altogether.
 This in turn reduces the size of their monthly payments.

 Here are four scenarios where mortgage insurance is not required in California: